amadeus4dev/developer-guides/docs/resources/destination-experiences.md

 curl https://test.api.amadeus.com/v1/reference-data/locations/pois?latitude=41.397158&longitude=2.160873
 ```

 In case we want to expand the area of search, we could use the radius parameter.
-In the following example, we increase the radius up to 3 kilometers:
+In the following example, we increase the radius to 3 kilometers:

 ```bash
 curl https://test.api.amadeus.com/v1/reference-data/locations/pois?latitude=41.397158&longitude=2.160873&radius=3